carbon-language/carbon-lang/toolchain/README.md

 ### DiagnosticConsumers

-DiagnosticConsumers handle output of diagnostic messages after they've been formatted by an Emitter.
+`DiagnosticConsumers` handle output of diagnostic messages after they've been formatted by an `Emitter`.
 Important consumers are:

 -   [ConsoleDiagnosticConsumer](diagnostics/diagnostic_emitter.h): prints
     diagnostics to console.